MalekMansour/WebDev2-Project/README.md

-# WebDev2-Project
-Pokedex
+For this Project, I will be making a Pokedex (From Pokemon) using the POKEAPI.
-Malek Mansour
+Author: Malek Mansour
- This is the Project of Web Dev 2